MicrosoftDocs/power-automate-docs/articles/guided-learning/learning-create-button-flow.md

 ## Create a team flow ##

-You can use this button Flow as an example of how to create a team flow.
+You can use this button flow as an example of how to create a team flow.
 What if the creator of this flow is out sick?
 What if she leaves the company?
 You want to make sure that this flow keeps running.
-To do that -- add co-owners!
+To do that,  **add co-owners**.

 Click the **team icon** on your flow to add a co-owner.

 ![Create team flow](./media/learning-create-button-flow/13-create-team-flow.png)

-Enter names, email addresses, or user groups to add co-owners.
+Enter **names**, **email addresses**, or **user groups** to add co-owners.

 ![Add co-owners](./media/learning-create-button-flow/14-add-co-owners.png)

-To **remove co-owners** click the trash can where  their name is shown.
+To **remove co-owners**, click the trash can where  their name is shown.

 ![Remove co-owners](./media/learning-create-button-flow/15-remove-co-owners.png)